 Business continuity

 One of the critical mandates of NIS2 is its strong focus on business continuity.
-The directive pushes organizations to not only develop but also rigorously maintain plans that ensure their essential services remain operational in the face of disruptions.
+The directive encourages organizations not only to develop but also to rigorously maintain plans that ensure their essential services remain operational in the face of disruptions.

 It’s not just about having a plan on paper—it’s about implementing strategies for data protection, disaster recovery, and maintaining key functions during crises.